githubEdit

 Enable GCP BigQuery API

-Navigate to the GCP BigQuery API page.
+Navigate to the GCP BigQuery API pagearrow-up-right.
 If the BigQuery API has not been enabled, you will see a blue "ENABLE" button that you will need to push to enable that API.
 This is needed in order to be able to query IDC BigQuery tables using Python API.

 [skip if using Google Colab] Install and configure Cloud SDK

-Follow the instructions here to install and configure Google Cloud SDK: https://cloud.google.com/sdk/docs/install-sdk.
+Follow the instructions here to install and configure Google Cloud SDK: https://cloud.google.com/sdk/docs/install-sdkarrow-up-right.

 Note that you will need to do this only if you want to interact with IDC data from your computer.
 If you use Google Colab, or Google Compute Engine VMs, Cloud SDK tools will be pre-installed and ready to use.